 The discharge from the wastewater treatment plant does not have an observable negative impact on the Water Framework Directive status.
+The status is Poor both u/s and d/s of the WWTP.

-2.1.4 OPERATIONAL PERFORMANCE SUMMARY - EDGEWORTHSTOWN WWTP
+2.1.4 OPERATIONAL PERFORMANCE SUMMARY - EDGEWORTHSTOWN WWTP - 2020

-2.1.4.1 Treatment Efficiency Report - Edgeworthstown WWTP
+2.1.4.1 Treatment Efficiency Report - Edgeworthstown WWTP - 2020